Para Toda La Vida (Rocío Dúrcal album)

-Para Toda La Vida (For All Life) is a studio album released by Spanish performer Rocío Dúrcal on February 23, 1999 by BMG Ariola.
-This would be the second album written, and produced by Argentinian songwriter Roberto Livi for the singer.
+Para Toda La Vida (For All Life) is a studio album released by Spanish performer Rocío Dúrcal on February 23, 1999, by BMG Ariola.
+It is her second album written and produced by Argentinian songwriter Roberto Livi.

-Its lead single "Para Toda La Vida" became a hit all over Latin America and in the United States where it peaked at number 10 on the Billboard Latin Pop Airplay.
-In this year the singer receives the award TV y Novelas (Special recognition for being the ambassador of the Song Ranchera Worldwide) and the Award Hall of Fame, presented by the American journal Billboard (Special recognition for his musical career).
+During the year of the album's release, the album's lead single "Para Toda La Vida" peaked at number 10 on the Billboard Latin Pop Airplay in Latin America and the United States.
+Dúrcal also received the TV y Novelas award (special recognition for being a worldwide ambassador of ranchera music) and the Billboard Hall of Fame award.